Oil rises after Saudi oilfield attack, but recession worries cap gains

 Also weighing on prices, U.S. energy firms this week increased the number of oil rigs operating for the first time in seven weeks despite plans by most producers to cut spending on new drilling this year.

 Companies added six oil rigs in the week to Aug.
-16, the biggest increase since April, bringing the total count to 770, General Electric Co’s (GE.N) Baker Hughes energy services firm said on Friday.
+16, the biggest increase since April, bringing the total count to 770, General Electric Co’s Baker Hughes energy services firm said on Friday.
+(Reporting by Jessica Jaganathan; editing by Richard Pullin)